-- its primary products or services are classified as emerging technologies; or - (2) it has research and development activities in New York State, and its ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the National Science Foundation in the most recently published results from its survey, Research and Development in Industry: 1997, or a comparable successor survey as determined by the department). - S-4 Victims or targets of Nazi persecution: Include the amount received (including accumulated interest) from an eligible settlement fund, or from an eligible grantor trust established for the benefit of these victims or targets, if included in your federal taxable income.
-Do not include amounts received from assets acquired with such assets or with the proceeds from the sale of such assets (section 13 of the Tax Law). - S-5 Include the amount of wages disallowed under IRC section 280C in the computation of your federal taxable income because you claimed a federal credit.
-Attach a copy of the appropriate federal credit form.
+- (1) Its primary products or services are classified as emerging technologies. - (2) It has research and development activities in New York State, and its ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the National Science Foundation in the most recently published results from its survey, Research and Development in Industry: 1997, or a comparable successor survey as determined by the department).

+S-4 Victims or targets of Nazi persecution: Include the amount received (including accumulated interest) from an eligible settlement fund, or from an eligible grantor trust established for the benefit of these victims or targets, if included in your federal taxable income.
+Do not include amounts received from assets acquired with such assets or with the proceeds from the sale of such assets (section 13 of the Tax Law).